Phlorum - Page Content

 As well as the physical elements of habitat creation, that provide nesting sites and shelter for various species, a great deal can be achieved at a relatively low cost through planting.

-Whilst native planting is undoubtedly going to provide the best opportunities for native invertebrates, it may not provide the visual interest that is wanted.
-Luckily, many non-native plants can be just as useful when undertaking habitat creation works, by providing comparable sources of nectar and foliage for food.
+Whilst native planting undoubtedly going to provide the best opportunities for native invertebrates, it may not provide the visual interest that is wanted in urban areas.
+Luckily, many non-native plants can be just as useful when undertaking habitat creation works, by providing comparable sources of nectar and foliage for food and shelter.

 Common habitats that can usually be created with relative ease as part of proposed development works include the following: